How to become an out-of-network provider

 You’re essentially starting a new business.
 So before you leave managed care you should identify what your brand differentiator is: Why should people in your community choose your practice?

-Some competitors will have an automatic advantage over your practice through the in-network benefits patients can access.
-However, you can easily overcome that built-in edge through effective differentiation.
+Some competitors will have an automatic advantage via the in-network benefits patients can access.
+However, it's easy to overcome that edge through effective differentiation.

 What is the specific value you offer prospective patients?
 What services do you specialize in and who’s best served by visiting your practice?
 Are you going to start offering telehealth services?